emmareimer/goodneighbor/client/README.md

 -- Contactless - we set the safety parameters - we're in control of deadlines/notifications/etc.
 -- Mailjs

+PAGES:

-// Main -
+1. Main -
 -- nav bar with: login, register
 -- search jumbotron by location (either zip or city/state) -> register/login -> zip code gets assigned to user upon registerring or logging in

-// Register -
+2. Register -

-// Login -
+3. Login -

-//  Homepage - (Once logged in)
+4. Homepage - (Once logged in)
 -- navbar with: profile, logout, tasks
 -- sidebar with categories or task dashboard ** need to keep thinking on this
         // Categories of Tasks TODO: Find logos for these